 - Sit up straight in the chair with your feet flat on the floor or on your footplates and shoulder width apart.
-Contract your abdominals for trunk stability. - Hold the weights down at the side of your chair with an overhand grasp so your palms are facing behind you.
-(This can also be done without using weights.) - Exhale and slowly raise your shoulders up without bending at your elbow, as if you were shrugging your shoulders.
+If possible, contract your abdominals for trunk stability.
+If not, you should stabilize yourself in your chair with a chest strap. - Hold or secure weights to your wrists.
+Place your arms down at the side of your chair with your palms are facing behind you.
+(This can also be done without using weights.) - Exhale and slowly raise your shoulders up without bending at your elbows, as if you were shrugging your shoulders.
 Your hands should continue to be perpendicular to the floor throughout the movement of the exercise.
 Inhale as you slowly lower your shoulders in a controlled manner. - Repeat this process 8-10 times for 3 sets.

-Upper back and neck (Upper trapezius muscle)
+Upper back and neck

+(Upper trapezius muscle)